 This is a prominent presupposition among popular secular parenting platforms.
 They assert that what parents perceive as “bad” behavior is simply immature, unskilled ways of communicating needs and desires.
 They believe that all misbehavior has underlying good intentions and we need to work with our kids from the idea that they are “good inside.”

 This presupposition has leaked into the Christian parenting community as well.
-Some assert that we cannot assume misbehavior is intentional because young children are innocent and do not know right from wrong.
+Some assert that young children are do not know right from wrong.
 Some have even used Scripture out of context to support this claim.

 The Bible reveals the true reason.